NannyML/nannyml/docs/tutorials/detecting_data_drift/univariate_drift_detection.rst

     :path: ./example_notebooks/Tutorial - Drift - Univariate.ipynb
     :cells: 3

-Next, the :meth:`~nannyml.drift.univariate.calculator.UnivariateDriftCalculator.fit` method needs to be called on the reference data, which provides the baseline that the analysis data will be compared with.
-Then the :meth:`~nannyml.drift.univariate.calculator.UnivariateDriftCalculator.calculate` method will calculate the drift results on the provided data.
+Next, the :meth:`~nannyml.base.AbstractCalculator.fit` method needs to be called on the reference data, which provides the baseline that the analysis data will be compared with.
+Then the :meth:`~nannyml.base.AbstractCalculator.calculate` method will calculate the drift results on the provided data.

-The results can be filtered to only include a certain data period, method, or column by using the :meth:`~nannyml.drift.univariate.result.Result.filter` method.
+The results can be filtered to only include a certain data period, method, or column by using the :meth:`~nannyml.base.AbstractResult.filter` method.
-You can evaluate the result data by converting the results into a `DataFrame`, by calling the :meth:`~nannyml.drift.univariate.result.Result.to_df` method.
+You can evaluate the result data by converting the results into a `DataFrame`, by calling the :meth:`~nannyml.base.AbstractResult.to_df` method.
 By default, this will return a `DataFrame` with a multi-level index.
 The first level represents the column, the second level is the method and the third level is the values, thresholds, and alerts for that method.